ubam/infrastructure/FAQ.md

 Please start by contacting us in our [Telegram SuperGroup](https://t.me/ubports)

-To report any bugs and issues with Ubuntu Touch, go [here](https://github.com/ubports/ubuntu-touch/issues) and search you device code name.
+To report any bugs and issues with Ubuntu Touch, check out [Ubuntu Touch Issues](https://github.com/ubports/ubuntu-touch/issues) and search you device code name.
+For proper documenting proecdures and further details on bug reporting, follow our [Issue Tracking Guidelines](https://docs.ubports.com/en/latest/about/process/issue-tracking.html).

 ### 4.2 By far the thing that excites me the most about Ubuntu Touch is the prospect of Desktop mode, could you explain it in a bit more detail?